sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 }
 ```

 The API allows submitting transaction returns of both loyalty and not-interested transactions.

-There are different types of returns as mentioned in the following.
+The following are different return types supported for both loyalty and not-interested transactions.

-* **Full Return**: To return an entire transaction and exchange with different items.
-Supported for both loyalty and non-loyalty transactions
+* **Full Return**: To return an entire transaction and exchange with different items
-* **Line-item Return**: To return line-item(s) of a transaction and exchange with other items.
-Supported for both loyalty and non-loyalty transactions
+* **Line-item Return**: To return line-item(s) of a transaction and exchange with other items
-* **Mixed Return**: To exchange part of a transaction (line-items) and to return amount for the remaining transaction.
-Supported only for loyalty transactions
+* **Mixed Return**: To exchange one or more line items of a transaction (line-items)
-* **Amount Return**: To return the entire transaction amount.
-Supported both for loyalty and non-loyalty transactions
+* **Amount Return**: To return the entire transaction amount

 <aside class="notice">
-It is important to pass purchase_time in the POST request of a return transaction.
+For return transactions, it is required to pass return item's purchased transaction number and purchase_time.

 * Purchase time: The date and time of the actual transaction
 * Billing time: The date and time of the return transaction